palant/palant.info/content/articles/malicious-extensions-circumvent-googles-remote-code-ban/index.md

 {{< img src="remote_code.png" width="649" alt="Screenshot of a Google webpage titled “Deal with remote hosted code violations.”
 The page text visible in the screenshot says: Remotely hosted code, or RHC, is what the Chrome Web Store calls anything that is executed by the browser that is loaded from someplace other than the extension's own files.
 Things like JavaScript and WASM.
 It does not include data or things like JSON or CSS." />}}

+**Update** (2025-01-20): Added two extensions to the bonus section.
+Also indicated in the tables which extensions are currently featured in Chrome Web Store.

 {{< toc >}}

 ## Summary of the findings